-As soon as we finished our interview, we headed to Joondalup which was a 40 minute drive away to get the items mentioned above, plus find somewhere for Taylor to take out her piercings.
-We had to do this before even getting offered a job due the fact we may have to start the next day.
+As soon as we finished our interview, we headed to Joondalup which was a 40-minute drive away to get the items mentioned above, plus find somewhere for Taylor to take out her piercings.
+We had to do this before even getting offered a job due to the fact we may have to start the next day.

-The worst thing wasn’t buying a belt or a hooks.
-It was the fact Taylor had to take all her piercings out… which was a challenge due the fact they were fixed in (so wouldn’t fall out, we did tell Costa this but they didn’t care).
+The worst thing wasn’t buying a belt or hooks.
+It was the fact Taylor had to take all her piercings out… which was a challenge due to the fact they were fixed in (so wouldn’t fall out, we did tell Costa this but they didn’t care).
 When they phoned to tell her she had the job I explained this and they said don’t come in till they’re out.
 So I told them I’ll take them out with pliers and they said ‘Good Idea’.
 We found a shop in the end; Taylor wasn’t happy.
-You can read more about in Taylor’s thoughts on Skyelets Royal Body Piercings.

 1st day at work

 It was more like a training day.
 Going over the points explained in the interview and showing you the correct way of doing things.
 Reporting bee stings, how to work safely and they really seemed care about our safety when it came to work.
 They told us the minimal picking rate and that you must sign an agreement on the price before working.
 This price could only go up during the day.
 This day was paid hourly pay.

 When arriving on the field for our 1st pick the picking rate was 90 cents- strange.
 We finished picking by 11 am.
 Paid $70.86 for 3 hours (we there much longer than 3 hours… but who am I to argue).

 When we turned up on at 6:30 we had to prepare our trolleys for packing and making boxes up, setting up scales and other bits.
 We had to sign on too… most of the time we were told to sign on before the rate was even put on the sheet.

 We started work at 6:30 am and was finished around 12 every day.